petersirka/nosql/readme.md

 * data are saved to one file as text file
 * easy editing in e.g. notepad
 * quick, simple, effective
-* supports insert document
-* supports bulk insert documents
-* supports update documents
-* supports read documents
-* supports remove document
+* insert, update, read, remove
 * easy filtering object
 * __no dependencies__